TDEE Calculator

 Key takeaways

-• Most calculators use TDEE = BMR times activity factor
+• Most calculators use TDEE equals BMR times activity factor.

-• Charts, compare, and PDF export help you track changes over time
+• Charts and comparison scenarios help you track changes over time.